vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/03_ERRATA.md

 Visistadvaitinms are others like the that felt

-and hita ( later Thine Activity tamis), Time Visishtadvaitins are, like others, the the yearning felt
+and hita ( later Thine Activity tamis), Time Viśiṣṭādvaitins are, like others, the the yearning felt

 18